Part 2: Alghero to Orosei Road Trip (1 Day)

 Where to Stay in Orosei?

 We spent the following three nights at Albergo Diffuso Mannois in the village of Orosei – the gulf’s main settlement and a great base for exploring the area.
 Comprised of a collection of restored stone houses clustered around a specific area of the village, rooms are tastefully decorated but some are much nicer (and more spacious) than others.
 At the time we visited, WiFi was only available in the main house, where an excellent breakfast is served daily.
-The staff was nice but above all, very helpful, providing us not only with a number of useful tips but also with umbrellas for the beach to protect from the sun.
+The staff was nice but above all, very helpful, providing us not only with some useful tips but also with umbrellas for the beach to protect from the sun.

-Alternatively, you can look for places in the laid back fishing village turned resort town of Cala Gonone and slightly south of the gulf in Arbatax though the latter is kind of a stretch.
+Alternatively, you can look for places in the laid-back fishing village turned resort town of Cala Gonone and slightly south of the gulf in Arbatax though the latter is kind of a stretch.
 If it’s the mountains you favor over the beach, check out Hotel Gorropu.

 Here’s a list of all Gulf of Orosei accommodations that you can book online!